Museums

 The history of skiing is divided into six parts, and each era is introduced with the typical ski equipment of the time, and is complemented with photo panels depicting typical scenes from that era.
 There is a Japan specific skiing exhibition and a special exhibition room, that hosts unique displays on occasion.

+Open days | Open all year round.
 Closed every Thursday excluding national holidays (in which case it will close the following day).
+Open every day over the New year holiday period. |

 Admission fees